 Featured NCORP Trials

-MUSC Hollings Cancer Center and its affiliate network are one of just 14 National Cancer Institute Minority/Underserved Community Oncology Research Program (NCORP-MU) sites in the country.
-The goal of the NCORP-MU program is to make cancer clinical trials more accessible by offering them in the communities where patients live, with a particular focus on areas with minority and underserved populations.
-The NCORP-MU program is part of Hollings' larger efforts to reduce health disparities and unequal access to care across South Carolina.
+MUSC Hollings Cancer Center and its affiliate network are part of the National Cancer Institute Community Oncology Research Program (NCORP).
+The goal of the NCORP program is to make cancer clinical trials more accessible by offering them in the communities where patients live.
+The NCORP program is part of Hollings' larger efforts to improve access to care across South Carolina.

 There are a number of important NCORP trials studying ways to improve cancer care delivery, prevention, and symptom management.
 Details on a few of these featured NCORP trials are listed below.